-This can be done by using a vacuum cleaner in the blow position, using compressed air in a can, please follow the directions on the can.
+This can be done by using a vacuum cleaner in the blow position or using compressed air in a can.
+If using canned air please follow the directions on the can.
 If you don't follow directions on the can you could damage the burner or pilot assembly.
-In addition, the directions that follow should also be followed.
+In addition, the directions below should also be followed.

 - 1. Shut off the unit, including the pilot.
 Allow the unit to cool for at least thirty minutes. - 2.
-Inspect burner and pilot for dust and dirt.
+Inspect burner and pilot for dust and dirt. - 3.
+Blow air through the port/slots and holes in the burner.